Ikayherce/the-finest-cupcake-shop/README.md

 - Subscription e-mail is not added
 - Facebook mock-up page is not added

-Other non-essential features that I wanted to add and didn't have time to are:
+Non-essential features that I wanted to add and didn't have time to are:
 - Front End Admin Dashboard
-- Delivery cost in order

 ### Web Marketing
 - Subscription